- This event has passed.

 Note: Because this is a coordinated scientific survey, we require all participants to register at least a day or two before the count.
 Please let us know if you’re new to bird counts, as we’ll need to send further instructions on how to participate, what to expect, &c.
 (Don’t be intimidated, though!
 We strongly encourage participation by new and inexperienced birders—nothing quite builds expertise like a day-long count in the company of a seasoned birder.)

 Can’t join us in the field?
-Email the Outreach Director for information and protocols on how to participate at your home feeder!
+Click here to learn more about how you can participate at your home feeder!

 Compilation location: Anne Miller will host the compilation at her home in Bluff Park (980 Shades Crest Road).